-In this excerpt from his pamphlet Agrarian Justice, Thomas Paine argues for using land taxes to fund what we would today call a universal basic income.
+In this excerpt from Agrarian Justice, Thomas Paine argues for using land taxes to fund what we would today call a universal basic income.

 Starting from the idea that in the state of nature land is not unowned but rather owned by all people in common, Paine notes that while private property surely makes many better off, some, lacking land and the means to obtain it, are actually rendered worse off than they might be in a state of nature.
 A land‐tax‐funded universal basic income ensures that even the worse off are better off than they would be without private property, and gives them access to the goods cultivated by others.
 Paine views this payment as just compensation to people excluded from privately held land, rather than some kind of positive welfare right.
 Paine’s argument in his 1797 pamphlet prefigures similar arguments made by Henry George in the 19th century.

 To preserve the benefits of what is called civilized life, and to remedy at the same time the evil which it has produced, ought to be considered as one of the first objects of reformed legislation.